 VRM or Voltage Regulator Module is one of the most important parts of a graphics card.
 Its main job is to provide the right specified voltage to the GPU and VRAM.
 VRM mainly consists of MOSFETs, Capacitor, Inductor, and PWM controller.
 MOSFETs are the major component of a VRM and they heat up pretty quickly, and if they get overheated then they will not be able to provide sufficient power to the GPU, which can force it to throttle down, and thus may cause low GPU usage and lower frame rates.
-Sometimes, the contact the between the VRM MOSFETs and the heatsink of the graphics card is not proper because of crappy thermal pads used in the manufacturing process.
+Sometimes, the contact between the VRM MOSFETs and the heatsink of the graphics card is not proper because of crappy thermal pads used in the manufacturing process.
 So, to fix this you can get good thermal pads of appropriate thickness and replace the older ones with them.

 Game Related Issue

 Some of the games are more dependent on the CPU due to their bad optimization.
 So, here GPU usage bound to be lower and you cannot do anything about it rather than installing the patches or fixes released by the game developer to fix this problem.
-You can upgrade to a much powerful CPU but if the issue is only with couple of poorly optimized games then you don’t upgrade your processor for these crappy CPU intensive games.
+You can upgrade to a much powerful CPU but if the issue is only with a couple of poorly optimized games then you don’t upgrade your processor for these crappy CPU intensive games.

 Power Supply Issue

-An under-powered PSU or a faulty 6-pin/8-pin PCIe connector can also contribute to this problem.
+An underpowered PSU or a faulty 6-pin/8-pin PCIe connector can also contribute to this problem.
 This is because then the power supply will not be able to supply sufficient power to your graphics card and CPU, and due to this they will not operate at their maximum potential.
-So, make sure you have good power supply for your gaming rig, and also check that all of its connectors are working properly.
+So, make sure you have a good power supply for your gaming rig, and also check that all of its connectors are working properly.
 You can use a multi-meter to check the PSU connectors.

 - Best Budget PSU for Gaming PC or Graphics Cards